LAGGOUNE-Walid/hydrogen-console/README.md

 # hydrogen-console
-It's a class to work with inputs/outputs from/to the gnu/linux terminal .
+CLI library to work with inputs/outputs from/to the gnu/linux terminal .
 # License
 MIT
 # Requirements